-It seems Microsoft didn’t get everything right with Windows 10 April 2018 Update, Recently we saw after upgrade to windows 10 version 1803 many software issues such as chrome crash and freezes system, kb4103721 update causing black screen.
-And now Hardware incompatible issues “machines that use Intel SSD 600p or SSD Pro 6000p drives causing UEFI failure, or with any machines that contain Toshiba XG4, XG5, or BG3 series solid state drives (SSDs) causing lower battery life after installing Windows 10 April 2018 Update.
+It seems Microsoft didn’t get everything right with Windows 10 April 2018 Update, Recently we saw after upgrade to windows 10 version 1803 many software issues such as chrome crash and freezes system, kb4103721 update causing the black screen.
+And now Hardware incompatible issues “machines that use Intel SSD 600p or SSD Pro 6000p drives causing UEFI failure, or with any machines that contain Toshiba XG4, XG5, or BG3 series solid-state drives (SSDs) causing lower battery life after installing Windows 10 April 2018 Update.

 “One of the issues that Microsoft recently acknowledge was the UEFI failure on Intel SSDs.
 Now it looks like the issue is not only with Intel SSDs but also with Toshiba SSDs”.